 In all of the examples below, one option, and sometimes the best option, is to refer the student to Counseling Services.
-In other situations where you feel there is immediate danger to someone you should call Campus Safety.
+In other situations where you feel there is immediate danger to someone you should call Public Safety +1 (607) 778-5083 or 9-911 from a campus phone or 911 from an off campus phone .
 If in doubt and you feel you need assistance, call a member of the CARE team.

 The Anxious Student